International Students and Immigration Education Program (ISIEP)

 ISIEP Eligibility Criteria

-To be eligible to enroll in ISIEP, applicants must be currently employed in a Designated Learning Institution (DLI) and work with international students.
+• Be currently employed in a Designated Learning Institution (DLI) and work with international students.
+(This does not include private consultant firms or agents offering services to DLIs.)

-If you are not currently employed in a DLI, and for more detailed information about eligibility criteria, please consult our FAQ section.
+For more detailed information about eligibility criteria, please consult our FAQ section.

 Please note that ISIEP eligibility criteria, including but not limited to employment criteria, differ from CICC’s requirements for becoming a licensed RISIA and can change without notice.